Inference for Regression with Variables Generated by AI or Machine Learning: A Simple Example

-In many empirical settings, both measurement error and sampling error may play important roles.
-To shed light on the behavior of $\hat{\gamma}_1$ in this scenario, we consider a sequence of populations indexed by the sample size $n$.
-The distribution of $(Y_i,X_i,\theta_i)$ conditional on $C_i$ is fixed but the distribution of $C_i$ is changing with $n$ so that
+We use asymptotics to tractably approximate the finite-sample problem faced by the researcher, where $\hat \gamma$ is computed from $(Y_i,X_i,C_i)_{i=1}^n$.
+Both measurement error and sampling error affect the properties of $\hat \gamma$ in finite samples.
+We therefore consider a sequence of populations indexed by the sample size $n$, where the distribution of $(Y_i,X_i,\theta_i)$ conditional on $C_i$ is fixed but the distribution of $C_i$ is changing with $n$ so that

-This should not be interpreted literally as the data-generating process.
-Rather, it is a thought experiment to provide insights about how $\hat{\gamma}_1$ behaves when both measurement and sampling error are present.
-The parameter $\kappa$ controls the relative importance of measurement error and sampling error: $\kappa = 0$ means sampling error swamps measurement error, while larger $\kappa$ gives relatively greater importance to measurement error.